AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     |Topic|Description|
     |-----|-----------|
-    |Task site topic|The topic that is used to store consumer offsets.    -   Topic: the name of the topic.
-We recommend that you start the name with connect-offset.
+    |Task site topic|The topic that is used to store consumer offsets.     -   Topic: We recommend that you start the topic name with connect-offset.
-    -   Partitions: the number of partitions in the topic.
-The value must be greater than 1.
+    -   Partitions: The number of partitions in the topic must be greater than 1.
-    -   Storage Engine: the storage engine of the topic.
-Select Local Storage.
+    -   Storage Engine: The storage engine of the topic must be set to Local Storage.
-    -   cleanup.policy: the log cleanup policy for the topic.
-Select compact. |
+    -   cleanup.policy: The log cleanup policy for the topic must be set to compact. |
-    |Task configuration topic|The topic that is used to store task configurations.    -   Topic: the name of the topic.
-We recommend that you start the name with connect-config.
+    |Task configuration topic|The topic that is used to store task configurations.     -   Topic: We recommend that you start the topic name with connect-config.
-    -   Partitions: the number of partitions in the topic.
-Set this parameter to 1.
+    -   Partitions: The topic can contain only one partition.
-    -   Storage Engine: the storage engine of the topic.
-Select Local Storage.
+    -   Storage Engine: The storage engine of the topic must be set to Local Storage.
-    -   cleanup.policy: the log cleanup policy for the topic.
-Select compact. |
+    -   cleanup.policy: The log cleanup policy for the topic must be set to compact. |
-    |Task status topic|The topic that is used to store task status.    -   Topic: the name of the topic.
-We recommend that you start the name with connect-status.
+    |Task status topic|The topic that is used to store task status.     -   Topic: We recommend that you start the topic name with connect-status.
-    -   Partitions: the number of partitions in the topic.
-We recommend that you set this parameter to 6.
+    -   Partitions: We recommend that you set the number of partitions in the topic to 6.
-    -   Storage Engine: the storage engine of the topic.
-Select Local Storage.
+    -   Storage Engine: The storage engine of the topic must be set to Local Storage.
-    -   cleanup.policy: the log cleanup policy for the topic.
-Select compact. |
+    -   cleanup.policy: The log cleanup policy for the topic must be set to compact. |
     |Dead-letter queue topic|The topic that is used to store the abnormal data of the connector framework.
-To save topic resources, you can create a topic as both the dead-letter queue topic and the abnormal data topic.    -   Topic: the name of the topic.
-We recommend that you start the name with connect-error.
+To save topic resources, you can create a topic as both the dead-letter queue topic and the abnormal data topic.    -   Topic: We recommend that you start the topic name with connect-error.
-    -   Partitions: the number of partitions in the topic.
-We recommend that you set this parameter to 6.
+    -   Partitions: We recommend that you set the number of partitions in the topic to 6.
-    -   Storage Engine: the storage engine of the topic.
-Valid values: Local Storage and Cloud Storage. |
+    -   Storage Engine: The storage engine of the topic can be set to Local Storage or Cloud Storage. |
-    |Abnormal data topic|The topic that is used to store the abnormal data of the sink connector.
-To save topic resources, you can create a topic as both the dead-letter queue topic and the abnormal data topic.    -   Topic: the name of the topic.
-We recommend that you start the name with connect-error.
+    |Abnormal data topic|The topic that is used to store the abnormal data of the connector.
+To save topic resources, you can create a topic as both the dead-letter queue topic and the abnormal data topic.    -   Topic: We recommend that you start the topic name with connect-error.
-    -   Partitions: the number of partitions in the topic.
-We recommend that you set this parameter to 6.
+    -   Partitions: We recommend that you set the number of partitions in the topic to 6.
-    -   Storage Engine: the storage engine of the topic.
-Valid values: Local Storage and Cloud Storage. |
+    -   Storage Engine: The storage engine of the topic can be set to Local Storage or Cloud Storage. |

 ## Create consumer groups for a Function Compute sink connector